REVOCATION OF PARKING PRIVILEGES (WHEEL-LOCK OR TOW)

 employee to remove the wheel-lock.

-wheel-lock removed shall be processed in the following manner:
+6. After-hour wheel-lock removal shall be processed in the following manner:

 a.
-Complete a Wheel-Lock Removal form with a copy of the individual's identification,
+A signed Wheel-Lock Removal form with a copy of the individuals indentificatoin,

-place the Wheel-Lock Removal form in Parking Operations office for the clerical staff
+will be placed in the Parking Operations office for the clerical staff to process

 b.
 After completing the Wheel-Lock Form, the supervisor or senior officer will cause